treeoftenere/Interactivity/README.md

-# Interactivity and Sensor/Effector integration with the Tree of Tenere
+# Interactivity and Sensor/Effector integration
-A set of scripts to integrate sensor/actuator data with LXStudio over OSC
+A set of scripts to integrate sensor/actuator data with LXStudio over OSC for controlling the Tree of Tenere

 This project aims to provide a reference system and suite of sensor integrations for TENERE,  written mostly in Python.
 The initial platform involves the use of a Raspberry Pi (3 model B - tested) to receive streaming raw data from various sensors, including:

 Works on PC/Mac or Raspberry Pi
-* Muse headband (choosemuse.com, Bluetooth LE)
+* Muse headband (https://choosemuse.com, Bluetooth LE)
 * USB microphone